77063code/aaliya-gallery/README.md

 1. Create a form to upload images
 2. Need to have a character limit on the title of the image
 3. When on the user-upload.html page have to order images by the time of upload.
 Might have to change the image collection
+4. To simulate failure of uploading an image change the permission of the file to non-read
+5. When deleting an image how to delete all versions of it

 STEPS